 Opera Idaho’s children’s programs are designed to encourage acceptance, appreciation and enjoyment of opera in young people.
 Founded by Linda Eustice Berg, the programs hope to enable students to experience a live opera performance first hand with professional singers, and acquaint students with opera terminology, history and the lives of great opera composers.
 Opera Idaho’s programs also introduce students to the significance of theater, set, and costume design in opera.

 The Opera Idaho Children’s Choruses program provides learning and performing experiences in classic repertoire, and encourages healthy vocal technique for children through membership in a vocal ensemble.
 Musical education objectives are accomplished through weekly rehearsal sessions and performances through the year.
-Performances range from choral concerts to appearing in Opera Idaho and Ballet Idaho productions and other venues throughout the Treasure Valley.
+Performances range from choral concerts to appearing in Opera Idaho, Ballet Idaho, and Boise Philharmonic performances as well as other venues throughout the Treasure Valley.

 The program includes:

 Kinder Chorus – ages 4 to 1st grade*

 Con Spirito Chorus – High school grades mixed choir*

 Mondays, 7:00 pm to 8:00 pm

 Kiwanis Boys Choir – unchanged male voices in 4th to 9th grades

 *If interested singers fall outside of these age ranges or would like to sing in a choir other than their grade assigns, please talk to the Children’s Choruses Director so we can find the best place for them.

 Rehearsals for the 2023-24 season begin the week of September 11.